ga-dc/wdi-quiz3/README.md

 ```
 ERD stands for Entity Relationship Diagram.
 ERD's exist to show relationships between entities and attributes within a system or application.
 We use them as a tool to understand how our data is interacting within the program.

 Disclaimer: I've never seen Aladdin so I am not  sure about the relationships between the four examples, but here's a shot.
-And i have no idea how "pets" fits in?

 Genie [attributes: nationality, age, gender, etc.]
   [relationships: lamp - one to one, person - one to many]